jmdaweb/NVDARemoteServer/readme.md

 On Linux and Mac Os x: go to /var/log/NVDARemoteServer.log

 On Windows: NVDARemoteServer.log is located inside the program folder.

+##Creating your own self-signed certificate

+The server includes a default self-signed certificate to encrypt connections.
+This certificate is also included in the official NVDA Remote add-on, so this is a big security risk.

+It is strongly recommended that you create your own certificate before starting the server for the first time.
+You can do it by running the NVDARemoteCertificate script on almost all platforms.
+The script takes no arguments.
+Follow the on-screen instructions to complete the process.

+The server will create a 4096 RSA private key and a certificate, and combine them in a single server.pem file.
+Once finished, if the server is running, restart it.

+On Windows, a pre-built OpenSSL version is included in the server directory.
+You can run NVDARemoteCertificate.cmd to create a certificate.

 ##known problems